What happens if I can't afford a funeral?

 Who is responsible for paying funeral costs in the UK?

 In the UK, there are no laws that state who is legally responsible for paying funeral costs.
-However, if you have engaged the services of a Funeral Director and entered a contract with them, you are legally responsible for paying their fees.
+However, if you have engaged with the services of a Funeral Director and entered a contract with them, you are legally responsible for paying their fees.

 Take the money from the deceased's estate, at a later date, after assets and property has been sold